 This metric can easily be applied to each of revenues, adjusted earnings and dividends.
 By measuring growth over the long-term for all three, you can build up a pretty good picture of how the company has done over that time period.

 I want to really hammer this point home.
 These measurements of past growth are not used to make future predictions.

 While it’s true that several research studies – and to some extent, common sense – tell us that companies with long histories of high and consistent growth rates in the past are more likely to produce high and consistent growth in the future, an accurate future prediction is not possible.
-It would be nice if it was, but it isn’t.
+It would be nice if it were, but it isn’t.

-Instead, what I’m trying to do by measuring the rate and quality of a company’s growth in the past is to simply weigh the odds of success in my favour.
+Instead, what I’m trying to do by measuring the rate and quality of a company’s growth in the past is simply to weigh the odds of success in my favour.